Get started with Dreamdata

 How to cut the cost of your Google Search Ads

-Updated by Diana Ramirez
+Updated by Camilla Ostergaard

-So what is special about this report?
+So, what's special about this report?

 People familiar with Google’s Universal Analytics (GA3) will also find a familiar Landing Page analysis by simply changing the ‘Group By’ to Landing Page.
 (This report is no longer default in Google Analytics 4)

-What Landing Page drives the most conversions?
+Which Landing Page drives the most conversions?
 Are people coming from Organic or Paid sources when entering a specific Landing Page?

-In addition to the origin of the traffic, we can segment each page by both visitor properties like country, device etc. and company properties like industry and number of employees etc. Allowing for a deeper understanding of how different different segments engage with a page.
+In addition to the origin of the traffic, we can segment each page by both visitor properties like country, device, etc. and company properties like industry and number of employees etc. Allowing for a deeper understanding of how different different segments engage with a page.

 What industry do people viewing ‘blog/how-to-connect-engagement-with-revenue’ represent?
-Where do people viewing this url come from?
+Where do people viewing this URL come from?